pulliam-chris/Excel-KickstarterData/README.md

 (1) A stacked bar graph of campaign statuses on whether "staff pick" could contribute to a campaign's success.
 (2) Whether the campaign duration (from creation to deadline dates) reflected a particular status or played a part in campaigns that met and exceeded their intial goal amounts.

+Bonus

+1. Use your data to determine if there is more variability with successful or unsuccessful campaigns.
+Does this make sense?
+Why or why not?

+There's more variability in the successful campaigns.
+This makes sense because successful campaigns typically have more backers which would reflect more variance from the mean when examined in total.